Baked Spanish Omelette muffins

 Take out the muffin tin and layer the potato, onion and spinach in the 6 oiled muffin tins.
 Add the pepper to the beaten egg and then pour the mixture equally into each tin and sprinkle with the chopped parsley.

-Add the grated cheese on top if you like ( I really like it)
+Add the grated cheese on top if you like (we love these with cheese on)

 Cook in the oven at 180 degrees for around 20 minutes or until golden brown.